- 4 minutes to read

 Step 3: Set the start match

-3. In this example, leave the 'Date Time Format (Optional)' field empty
+3. Leave 'Date Time Format (Optional)' empty for this example

 Start match